Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 ### Is there a Cura version of this plugin?

-Yes, check out the [ElegooNeptuneThumbnails plugin for Cura 5.X](https://github.com/Molodos/ElegooNeptuneThumbnails), which is the extended version of this pos processing script.
+Yes, check out the [ElegooNeptuneThumbnails plugin for Cura 5.X](https://github.com/Molodos/ElegooNeptuneThumbnails), which is the extended version of this post processing script.

 ### I did not use the official Neptune printer preset in PrusaSlicer or OrcaSlicer, what to do?